eclypse-org/eclypse/docs/source/overview/advanced/emulation/emulation.rst

 Enabling Emulation
 ------------------

-To activate emulation from a :doc:`simulation run <../getting-started/simulation>`, you must either:
+To activate emulation from a :doc:`simulation run <../../getting-started/simulation>`, you must either:

 - set the flag ``remote=True`` when creating the simulation, or
-- pass a :class:`~eclypse_core.remote.bootstrap.bootstrap.RemoteBootstrap` object, which defines the **Ray cluster configuration**.
+- pass a :class:`~eclypse.remote.bootstrap.bootstrap.RemoteBootstrap` object, which defines the **Ray cluster configuration**.

 Example: